leadmakerAgency/html-to-img-converter/README.md

 - The converter uses a fixed canvas size of **1080 × 1350 pixels** (4:5 portrait aspect ratio)
 - Design your HTML/CSS code for this exact size for best results
-- External resources (images, fonts) will be loaded if accessible via CORS
+- External resources (images, fonts) will be loaded if accessible
 - The output uses 2x pixel ratio for high-quality images
-- Works entirely in the browser - no server-side processing required
+- **Designed for local use** - Requires Chrome/Chromium to be installed

 ## Production Build